Ghislain89/PlaywrightWorkshopPresentation/markdown/6-advanced-usage.md

 Attempting to create a user that already exists results in a HTTP Statuscode _409_ on the register endpoint
 * Duplicate the testcase you created earlier
 * Apply response modification to trigger a 409 and a toasters that shows the user already exists.
+* Rerun your other testcases, do they still work?

 > Especially for toasters, web first assertions are your friend!